shamblett/amqp_client/README.md

-amqpc_client
+amqp_client
 ===

-The amqpc_client Dart package allows server side Dart implementations to act as an AMQP messaging client.
+The amqp_client Dart package allows server side Dart implementations to act as an AMQP messaging client.

 The package comprises of a Dart library and native extension providing the following